DanejSakshi13/Proposal/README.md

 ###  :movie_camera: Demo
 - After a brief introduction, let's dive a little more inside the project.
-- Here is the walk-through of EMAIL-SMS Detector project.
+- Here is the walk-through of "But..
+I Love You" project.

 https://github.com/RS-labhub/I-Love-You/assets/117426013/5642a06f-bcb7-4c89-be94-f7c99c2344e7